 - Last three months of business bank statements

-- 3 years of company profit & loss and balance sheet
+- Three years of company profit & loss and balance sheet

-- Confirmation of pension income for the last 3 months
+- Confirmation of pension income for the last three months

 - Copy of tenancy agreement for rental properties

-- Last 3 months of statements showing rent received
+- Last three months of statements showing rent received

 - Copy of investment certificates

 - TAEG: This is known as the Effective Annual Rate (EAR) in English.
-The EAR varies from bank to bank, so you should look at this when comparing the offers.
+The EAR varies from bank to bank, so you should consider this when comparing offers.

-- EURIBOR: This the basic rate of interest used as a reference for setting the interest rate on home loans in Portugal.
-This is important especially on the variable mortgage, as it is indexed to the EURIBOR (usually in a 6-month period).
+- Euribor: This is the basic rate of interest used as a reference for setting the interest rate on home loans in Portugal.
+This is important, especially on the variable-rate mortgage, as it is indexed to the Euribor (usually in a six-month period).

-- MTIC: This represents the total amount that you will have to pay for the credit (it already includes the capital as well as the interest).
+- MTIC: This represents the total amount you will have to pay for the credit (it already includes the capital and the interest).

-The maximum loan to value for Portuguese Mortgages for non-residents is between 70% to 80% of the purchase price of the property.
+The maximum loan-to-value for Portuguese mortgages for non-residents is between 60 percent to 70 percent of the purchase price of the property, although this can vary.